HyperBDR/docs/src/userguide/faq.md

 **Troubleshooting:**
 - If you encounter issues, double-check your server's IP address, ensure SSH is running, and confirm your login details.

-## FAQ: Ensuring Windows Data Integrity with HyperBDR
+## How HyperBDR ensure the integrity of Windows Data?

 **Q1: How does HyperBDR ensure the integrity of Windows data?**